MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 ## Validate

 The <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage apps</a> page in the Microsoft Teams admin center (in the left navigation, go to **Teams apps** > **Manage apps**), gives you a view into all apps in your tenant catalog.
-The **Pending requests** area near the top of the page notifies you of the number of custom apps submitted for approval.
+The **Pending requests** area near the top of the page notifies you when a custom app is submitted for approval.

 In the table, a newly submitted app automatically shows an **App publishing status** of **Submitted** and **App status** of **Blocked**.
 You can sort the table according to status to quickly find the app.